eclipse-archived/ceylon-lang.org/_data/team/AlesJustin.md

 level: 10
 ---

-Aleš Justin is Principal Software Engineer at JBoss by Red Hat.
+Aleš Justin is Sr. Principal Software Engineer at JBoss by Red Hat.

 He joined JBoss in 2006 to work full time on the Microcontainer project.
 He currently leads Weld project, a JSR-299/CDI RI, while still contributing to ApplicationServer, Seam, Arquillian and many other JBoss projects.